 - 5 cups water may vary if you are using a normal pot, adjust to get the required consistency.

 - Wash and soak the lentil in water for at least an hour (If cooking in a normal pot, soak for 3-4 hours).

-- After an hour, put the soaked lentil, around 5 cups of water, salt, and turmeric powder in a pressure cooker and cook till 5 whistles on medium flame.
+- After an hour, put the soaked lentil, around 5 cups of water, salt, and turmeric powder in a pressure cooker and cook until 5 whistles on medium flame.

-- Heat oil in a pan, add cumin seeds and saute for a few seconds till they become fragrant.
+- Heat oil in a pan, add cumin seeds, and saute for a few seconds until they become fragrant.

-- Add garlic paste and saute till the raw smell goes away and then add the onion.
-Cook till it starts turning brown.
+- Add garlic paste and cook until the raw smell goes away and then add the onion.
+Cook until it starts turning brown.

-- Add dry coriander and chili powder, stir fry for a few seconds till they become fragrant.
+- Add dried coriander and chili powder, stir fry for a few seconds until they become fragrant.

-- Now, add the tomatoes and cook till they turn mushy.
+- Now, add tomatoes and cook until they turn mushy.

-- Pour the boiled lentil, ginger, and coriander leaves.
+- Pour boiled lentil, ginger, and coriander leaves.
 Mix and cook for 5 minutes.

-- Finally, add the lime juice, garnish with coriander leaves and serve with rice or roti.
-You can also enjoy it as a healthy soup.
+- Finally, add lime juice, garnish with coriander leaves, and serve with rice or roti.